Using Machine Learning techniques in phenomenological studies in flavour physics: Brief summary of the Effective Field Theory

 \section{Brief summary of the Effective Field Theory}

 This section presents a short summary of the Effective Field Theory used in our analysis.
 First, at energy scales relevant for flavour processes it is convenient to work at an energy scale below the electroweak (EW) scale, for example $\mu_\mathrm{WET} = m_b$, with the top quark, Higgs, $W$ and $Z$ bosons being integrated out.
-The relevant terms of the Weak Effective Theory (WET) Lagrangian~\cite{Buras:1998raa,Aebischer:2015fzz,Aebischer:2017gaw,Tanaka:2012nw} are:
+The relevant terms of the Weak Effective Theory (WET) Lagrangian~\cite{Buras:1998raa,Aebischer:2015fzz,Aebischer:2017gaw,Tanaka:2012nw} for the semileptonic decays of $B$ mesons are:

 where $G_F$ is the Fermi constant, $e$ is the electromagnetic coupling and $V_{qq'}$ are the elements of the Cabibbo-Kobayashi-Maskawa (CKM) matrix.
 The dimension six operators are defined as,